 Whether by camera or cookie, our behaviour is monitored more today than ever before.
 Handling employees’ personal data correctly is vital, and that includes information about their journeys

-There are 500,000 CCTV cameras in London.
-In fact, the average Londoner is caught on camera over 300 times every single day.
+There are close to 1.85 million CCTV cameras in the UK.
+In fact, the average Brit is caught on camera 70 times every single day.

 Vehicle tracking laws: what's legal, and what's not?

-- Employees must know if and when they are being tracked
+- Your employees know when they are being tracked

-- You can’t monitor employees outside of their working hours
+- You only track your employees during their working hours

 |Tracking activity||Legal||Illegal||Additional info|